ivansamDev/ChattySam/README.md

-# Firebase Studio
+# Markdown Fetcher

-This is a NextJS starter in Firebase Studio.
+### Make with Firebase Studio

-To get started, take a look at src/app/page.tsx.
+Simple chat to send options as an action